 Students who participated in Walter’s screenwriting program classes have gone on to write dozens of prestigious indie productions as well as Hollywood blockbusters (including more than 10 projects for Steven Spielberg).
 Two of his former students, Alexander Payne and Dustin Lance Black, earned Academy Awards in screenplay categories: Payne’s The Descendants (2011) and Sideways (2004), and Black’s Milk (2008).

-Walter is a widely-viewed pop culture critic and media pundit who has appeared multiple times on NPR and KABC-Talk Radio, on numerous independent television and radio stations and on the programs "The Today Show," "The O’Reilly Factor," "Hardball," "ABC Primetime," "Scarborough Country" and "CBS News Nightwatch."
-More than a hundred newspaper and magazine articles have described his work and the program he directs at UCLA.
+Walter is a pop culture critic and media pundit who has appeared multiple times on NPR and KABC-Talk Radio, on numerous independent television and radio stations and on The Today Show, The O’Reilly Factor, Hardball, ABC Primetime, Scarborough Country and CBS News Nightwatch.
+More than a hundred newspaper and magazine articles have described his work and the program he directs at UCLA TFT.

 In addition to his stature in the media and academic world as a writer of substantial professional experience, Walter is also a leading expert witness in intellectual property litigation.